PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Introduction

+It was realized from the early days that the leptoproduction of a real photon off a nucleon target, referred to as Deeply Virtual Compton Scattering (DVCS), is the theoretically cleanest way to access GPDs.
+At the beginning of the 21$^{\textrm{st}}$ century, first measurements of DVCS were reported by the HERMES \cite{Airapetian:2001yk} and CLAS \cite{Stepanyan:2001sm} collaborations, establishing the immediate experimental relevance of the concept and marking the beginning of the experimental era of this field.
+Several dedicated experiments and sophisticated theoretical developments followed, putting the field in a good shape as many reviews testify \cite{Ji:1998pc, Goeke:2001tz, Diehl:2003ny, Belitsky:2005qn, Boffi:2007yc, Guidal:2013rya, Mueller:2014hsa, dHose:2016mda, Kumericki:2016ehc}.

 GPDs are natural extensions of PDFs and yet their phenomenology is much harder.
-The lack of a general first principles parameterization justifies the need for several models, while the large number of possibly involved functions requires a multichannel analysis to constrain GPDs from different experimental filters.
-GPDs belong to an active research field where deep theoretical questions are to be solved, in conjunction with existing experimental programs, technological challenges, computational issues, and well-defined objects and measurements.
-The foreseen accuracy of experimental data to be measured at Jefferson Lab or at COMPASS requires the careful design of tools to meet the challenge of the high-precision era, and to be able to make the best from experimental data.
-The same tools should also be used for the design of future experiments.
-This is the aim of the PARTONS code.
+The lack of a general first principles parameterization justifies the need for several models, while a large number of possibly involved GPDs requires a multichannel analysis to constrain them from various experimental filters.
+GPDs belong to an active research field where deep theoretical questions are to be solved, in conjunction with existing experimental programmes, technological challenges, computational issues, as well as well-defined entities and measurements.
+The foreseen accuracy of experimental data to be measured at Jefferson Lab \cite{Dudek:2012vr} and at COMPASS \cite{Gautheron:1265628} requires the careful design of tools to meet the challenge of the high-precision era, and to be able to make the best from experimental data.
+The same tools should also be used to design future experiments or to contribute to the physics case of the foreseen Electron Ion Collider (EIC) \cite{Accardi:2012qut} and Large Hadron Electron Collider (LHeC) \cite{AbelleiraFernandez:2012cc}.
+Integrating those tools in one single framework is the aim of the PARTONS project.

-The first section is a reminder of the phenomenological framework: how GPDs are defined, and how they can be experimentally access.
+The paper is organized as follows.
+The second section is a reminder of the phenomenological framework: how GPDs are defined, and how they can be accessed experimentally.
 We will illustrate the discussion with the example of DVCS.
-Then we discuss the need assessments for high precision GPD phenomenology in the second section, and our development environment in the third section.
-The fourth section describes the code architecture, while the fifth section lists existing modules.
-The sixth and last section provides several examples.
+Then, we discuss the need assessments for high precision GPD phenomenology in the third section.
+The fourth section describes the code architecture, while the fifth one lists existing modules.
+The sixth section provides several examples.